For the past 15 weeks, young female scientists have been presenting their work to a panel of judges and onlookers at the SCWIST Science Symposium.

 “The Symposium is one act amongst many to help amplify their voices and share the story of their successes,” said Ashley van der Pouw Kraan, the Symposium Vice-Chair.
 “It was a pleasure to see all 15 presentations, and I know each of the Science Symposium participants have a bright future ahead of them.”

 The SCWIST Science Symposium was made possible thanks to the support of Northeastern University Vancouver, AbCellera, adMare Bioinnovations, Microsoft, Kruger, Actuitas Therapeutics, Sixsense Strategy Group, Molli Surgical and Sophos.
+Learn more about the Science Symposium.

 Watch the full event: